 Today, Sierra was going to be speaking to a large group of teachers in Vermont, as part of a “Make, Create, Learn” event focused on personalized education.
 Unfortunately, she came down with a bad cold and 102-degree fever yesterday, so she wasn’t able to make it to that event.

 I, however, had the honor of being a guest speaker for that event, so I got to talk to 50+ educators who are working to bring more personalized and experience-based education to our schools.

 Kate Gagner, Sierra’s teacher, was also there, and had the following to say about Sierra’s project:

 “I think Sierra said about 27 words the first six months of school – she’s very, very quiet.
 But this hand became the unofficial mascot of our classroom.
 She was a rock star.
 She had all of this intellectual and social capital because she had designed this project for herself, and it was so innovative and so cool and so engaging, that she just stole the show.
 It was really great to see.”

 Sierra came up with this project idea for exploring possibilities for 3D printed prosthetic devices (for people or animals).
-She went on to not only make a fully functional prosthetic device, with minimal assistance, but also make another device for someone who actually needs one!
+She went on to not only make a fully functional prosthetic device, with minimal assistance but also made another device for someone who actually needs one!
 Along the way, she has been inspiring people all around her.
 Her classmates have been inspired.
-Her teacher and fellow educators have been inspired.
-I’ve been inspired.
+Her teacher and fellow educators have been inspired, and I’ve been inspired by the e-NABLing Sierra project.
 Today, that circle of impact broadened considerably, with 50+ other teachers being inspired by her work.
 Now they’re tweeting about it and sharing it with others.